b-devnani/Proposals/replit.md

 - July 15, 2025.
 Updated Excel export formatting with consistent right alignment for customer information, pricing breakdown, and signatures sections, plus matching cell colors across columns A and B
 - July 15, 2025.
 Enhanced Excel export with location sub-groups displayed as separate rows (instead of in brackets) and fixed inconsistent cell colors across columns A and B for all header rows
 - July 15, 2025.
 Fixed Excel export signature text alignment to left-aligned and ensured complete color consistency across all header rows in both columns A and B
+- July 15, 2025.
+Updated Excel export to use SUM formulas instead of hardcoded values for Base Subtotal, Upgrades Subtotal, and Grand Total calculations

 ## User Preferences